xebia-functional/Unwrapped/docs/SIP.md

 All is needed for direct syntax that removes callbacks and boxing is a continuation system with some form of compiler CPS.
 We don't expect functions like `bind` or `join` to be available in the language, but we do expect `suspend` or similar to be available.

-Back to the original paper from [link Filinski paper] and based on previous work in the [link to Arrow Fx framework]

-The following examples demonstrate the basics of a small functional library on top of the proposed continuation system model after the abstractions found in `Arrow` which provides complementary functional abstractions for Kotlin and KotlinX coroutines.
+Back to the original paper from [Andrzej Filinski](https://www.researchgate.net/publication/2309983_Representing_Monads) and based on previous work in the [Arrow FX framework](https://arrow-kt.io/docs/fx/) the following examples demonstrate the basics of a small functional library on top of the proposed continuation system model after the abstractions found in `Arrow` which provides complementary functional abstractions for Kotlin and KotlinX coroutines.

 A continuation is a program producing `A` that may be interrupted at any point with a value of `R`.